hylo-lang/specification/spec.md

 ## Memory model

-1. The fundamental storage unit in the Val memory model is the *byte*.
+1. The fundamental storage unit in the Hylo memory model is the *byte*.
 A byte is a contiguous sequence of 8 bits.
-The memory available to a Val program consists of one or more sequences of contiguous bytes.
+The memory available to a Hylo program consists of one or more sequences of contiguous bytes.
 Every byte has a unique address.

 2. A *memory location* is a contiguous region of storage that has been allocated during a program's execution.
 A memory location has a size.
 A non-empty memory location has an address, determined as the address of the first byte in that location.